How do I contact OneStep CPD?

 First, the question we know you’re asking: What is OneStep CPD?

-OneStep CPD is the first ‘powered by Twinkl’ service.
+OneStep CPD is the first ‘powered by Twinkl’ service, and is completely free.
 We help those who teach and often hear from teachers who are dissatisfied with their current CPD; many tell us it’s just not personal enough, or relevant to them.

 OneStep CPD has been developed to help teachers identify and control their own developments by implementing one strategy into their classroom during a 6 week initiative.
 Teachers follow an action-research model: creating a plan and setting success criteria, then reflecting on their strategy’s impact through weekly progress trackers, a mid-point review and a final evaluation.